AI virtual girlfriend: Over 15,000 people on waitlist

 Marjorie is using AI technology to expand her social media reach.
 The influencer has over a billion views a month on her content.

-Over 15,000 people on a waiting list to chat with her CarynAI.
+Over 15,000 people are on a waiting list to chat with her CarynAI.